ChopperMonster/IFZ-Moder/README.md

 # IFZ-Moder
-This is ment to add the abbility to mod buildings, vehicles, and at some point weapons I am not very good at coding, use at your own risk, will need to be updated with every version
+This is meant to add the ability to mod buildings, vehicles, and at some point weapons I am not very good at coding, use at your own risk, will need to be updated with every version

 1. Replace IFZ.dll in Infection Free Zone_Data\Managed